Want to learn how to to be comfortable in front of a camera?

 It’s like the celebrities that you feel like you really know.
 Do you know Zachary Levi?
 He’s from the movie Shazam!.
 He does a phenomenal job at being himself on social media.
 He does Instagram Lives and he’s in the middle of a workout in his gym and he just looks like a mess.

 I love following him and learning from him about how to relate to people because he is unapologetically himself.
 That is so important.
 People love him for it.
 It’s amazing.
 And so again, just build that trust and build the friendship with your followers.

-There’s a woman I follow, Hilary Rushford, who will be teaching a class on Instagram Live and you hop on and she’s curling her hair.
+There’s a woman I follow, Hilary Rushford, who often teaches blogging classes on Instagram Live and you hop on and she’s curling her hair.
 But you feel like you’re in her house with her just hanging out.
 And I bet it probably does feel a little bit more natural to just be doing what you would be doing in that movement.

 I definitely think that!
 And, and for somebody who is trying to learn how to be comfortable in front of a camera, that’s something to think about, too.

 Maybe you’re curling your hair or packing a suitcase in the video while you talk.
 It can make you feel more comfortable and can also be more interesting to the viewer.